 The normalized hue value in [0,1] for the colour of interest in HSB/HSV colour space.
 The typical hue values for green, blue, and red colour are 0.33, 0.66, and 1.0, respectively.

-Color Threshold
+Colour Threshold

 Colour threshold used to determine ROI.
 Only segments with a mean colour greater than this threshold will be extracted as ROI.
 The default value is 0.25.